-As described earlier, the PETM section in the Site M0077 core is bracketed by unconformities and incomplete, with the onset and recovery missing, and only part of the PETM section is preserved.
-The fine-grained nature and lack of sedimentary structures indicating current deposition indicate that the PETM interval recovered was deposited in relatively deep, quiet water with sediments largely settling from suspension.
+The fine-grained nature and lack of sedimentary structures indicating current deposition indicate that the PETM interval was deposited in relatively deep, quiet water with sediments largely settling from suspension.
 The laminated black shale points toward low oxygen conditions.
 However, the trace fossil assemblage implies that anoxia and/or euxinia were likely intermittent.
 Water depths for Site M0077 during most of the Paleocene were on the order of 600-700 m (Lowery et al., 2018) but the facies immediately underlying and overlying the PETM interval contain numerous grains from shallow water environments, like larger benthic foraminifera and red algae which indicate either relatively shallow water in the crater or extensive reworking from the crater margin.
 Assigning a water depth for the PETM interval is complicated by the complete lack of obviously in situ depth-sensitive benthic foraminifera that could provide such insight.
-However, the presence of deeper dwelling planktic foraminifera such as Subbotina spp. and Globanomalina pseudomenardii, which occupied a thermocline habitat (e.g., Aze et al., 2011), indicate that the water was at least deep enough for the establishment of stratification.
+However, the presence of deeper-dwelling planktic foraminifera such as Subbotina spp. and Globanomalina pseudomenardii, which occupied a thermocline habitat (e.g., Aze et al., 2011) indicate that the water was at least deep enough for the establishment of stratification.
 The PETM is globally characterized by an eustatic sea level rise (Sluijs et al., 2008) so water depths were likely somewhat deeper during the PETM than during the times when the units above and below were deposited.
-The reworking observed in PETM age sediments in 175 the Yacopoil-1 core (Whalen et al., 2013) suggests that reworking in the Chicxulub crater was common during the PETM and the shallow water foraminifera observed in the PETM section at Site M0077A were likely reworked from the crater rim.
+This suggests that the shallow water fossils in the PETM interval were reworked from the crater rim, consistent with the interpretation of Whalen et al. (2013) that a roughly PETM age reworked deposit in the Yaxcopoil-1 core spread across the crater.

 The PETM age of the shale interval at Site M0077 (607.27-607.06 mbsf) has been confirmed by a negative carbon isotope excursion (CIE) and biostratigraphy.
-The earliest nannofossil PETM sample, at 607.25 mbsf, contains Discoaster salisburgensis var. anartios, a characteristic PETM excursion taxon (e.g., Bralower and Self-Trail, 2016).
+The earliest nannofossil PETM sample, at 607.25 mbsf, contains Discoaster salisburgensis var. anartios, a characteristic PETM excursion taxon (Bralower and Self-Trail, 2016).
 The global negative CIE is also observed at Site M0077 (Fig. 2).
-In complete records of the PETM, the peak of the negative CIE and 180 highest temperatures are observed within the first ~ 20 ky of the event, followed by a gradual recovery to more positive $\delta^{13}C{TOC}$ values and lower SSTs (e.g., Hollis et al., 2019).
-However, at Site M0077, the most depleted $\delta^{13}C{TOC}$ values are found in the upper part of the interval.
-The onset and peak of the PETM CIE are thus missing due to erosion or non-deposition.
-The abrupt shift to more positive $\delta^{13}C{TOC}$ values at 607.06 mbsf suggests that the later PETM section and immediate recovery is also missing, with another unconformity at the top of the PETM section.
-The trend towards more negative $\delta^{13}C{TOC}$ values in 185 the PETM can be explained as the result of an increasing contribution of terrestrial organic matter.
+In complete records of the PETM, the peak of the negative CIE and highest temperatures are observed within the first ~20 ky of the event, followed by a gradual recovery to more positive $\delta^{13}C{TOC}$ values and lower SSTs (Hollis et al., 2019).
+However, at Site M0077, the most depleted $\delta^{13}C{TOC}$ values are found in the upper PETM section.
+The onset and peak of the PETM CIE are missing due to erosion or non-deposition.
+The abrupt shift to more positive $\delta^{13}C{TOC}$ values at 607.06 mbsf suggests that the later PETM body and recovery is also missing, with another unconformity at the top of the PETM section.
+The trend towards more negative $\delta^{13}C{TOC}$ values in the PETM can be explained as the result of an increasing contribution of terrestrial organic matter.
 This explanation is consistent with the palynological D/S ratio, which shows the highest relative abundance of terrestrial versus marine palynomorphs at approximately the same depth as the most negative $\delta^{13}C{TOC}$ values (Fig. 2).
-Increasing TOC/TN ratios are also consistent with a higher input of terrestrial organic matter through the PETM (e.g., Burdige, 2006).
-Lithologically, the

-PETM section is clearly distinguished from the Paleocene section by an abrupt switch from carbonate to siliciclastic clay 190 deposition, and an abrupt increase in detrital input, as indicated by increased magnetic parameters.
+Increasing TOC/TN ratios are also consistent with a higher input of terrestrial organic matter through the PETM (Burdige, 2006).
+Lithologically, the PETM section is clearly distinguished from the Paleocene section by an abrupt switch from carbonate to siliciclastic clay deposition, and an abrupt increase in detrital input, as indicated by increased magnetic parameters.